base on A GitHub Security Lab initiative, providing an in-repo learning experience, where learners secure intentionally vulnerable code. <header>

 1. After creating a codespace, relax and wait for VS Code extensions and background installations to complete.
 This should take less than three minutes.

-1. At this point, you can get started with Season-1 or Season-2 by navigating on the respective folders and reading the `README.md` file.
+1. At this point, you can get started with Season 1, 2, or 3, by navigating on the respective folders and reading the `README.md` file.

 1. Once you click on individual levels, a banner might appear on the bottom right asking you if you want to create a virtual environment.
 Dismiss this notification as you _don't_ need to create a virtual environment.